Posterior Ankle Impingement Exercises

 Read More >

 A thorough understanding of the posterior ankle’s anatomy is crucial for diagnosing and treating posterior ankle impingement.
-The posterior ankle joint comprises the lateral and medial malleoli and the talus bone.
-There are ligaments and tendons connecting these three bones, and their function is to provide stability to the joint.
-In some cases, there is an extra bone called an Os Trigonum.
+The posterior ankle joint consists of 3 bones, the lateral (outer) and medial (inner) malleoli (ankle bones) and the talus bone.
+Ligaments and tendons connect these three bones, and their function provides stability to the joint.